 Students affected by closure may wish to apply for “closed school discharge” related to loans they took out to attend MSB and Globe.
 Under federal law, enrolled students at schools that close and students who have withdrawn within 120 days of a school’s closure may be eligible to receive a 100% discharge of their federal student loans from the U.S. Department of Education.

 Please note, however, that students are generally not eligible for this discharge if they: (1) withdrew more than 120 days before a school’s closure; (2) they are completing their program through a teach-out agreement with the closed school, or are transferring the credits they earned at the closed school to a comparable program at another institution; or (3) have completed all the coursework for their program.
-Because MSB and Globe delayed closure of many campuses, including their main campus (which did not officially close until September 14, 2017), many students who may have withdrawn in late 2016 or early 2017 may be denied closed-school discharge because they did not withdraw within 120 days of the closure date.
-This Office wrote a letter to the U.S. Department of Education requesting that the Secretary extend the 120-day window for withdraw to ensure that these students receive relief, but the Secretary has not yet acted on this Office’s request.
+After a request and advocacy by the Attorney General’s Office, the U.S. Secretary of Education expanded the group of MSB and Globe students eligible for closed-school discharge to include anyone who attended and withdrew on September 8, 2016 and after (the date the district court issued its findings of fraud in the Attorney General’s case).
+If you have questions about the process for closed school discharge, you should consult the Department of Education’s website and fact sheet for MSB and Globe students.